-'Decoupled' Tried to Satirize 'Toxic' Societal Norms, Ended Up Normalizing Them
+‘Decoupled’ Tried to Satirize ‘Toxic’ Societal Norms, Ended Up Normalizing Them

 Netflix’s latest offering, Decoupled, promotes itself as a satirical take on marriage and society.
 Intrigued — although the term I should probably use is “baited” — I started watching the series only to realize I’d signed up for a cringe-fest.

-The series, starring R. Madhavan and Surveen Chawla, is about modern relationships.
+Starring R. Madhavan and Surveen Chawla, the show is about modern relationships.
 Manu Joseph, who wrote and created the show, said “it is about behavior, the torture of love, and the clash of the rich and the poor.”

 Yet, the running social commentary was not only lacking both in wit and sharpness, but as Ahendrila Goswami puts it, also “suited only for an audience in ivory towers.”
 But that’s hardly the worst aspect of Decoupled.
-What bothered me the most about the show was how it was so cocooned in the privileged cis-het male gaze that it almost seemed like I was listening to a middle-aged dudebro-aspirant — played by R. Madhavan — launching into misogynist rants at every chance he got .
+What bothered me the most about the show was how it was so cocooned in the privileged cis-het male gaze that it almost seemed like I was listening to a middle-aged dudebro-aspirant — played by R. Madhavan — launching into misogynist rants at every chance he got.
 Far from being a biting satire, this was a series that was too proud of its own self-perceived humor to actually land.

 Named Arya Iyer — already a marker of caste privilege that he is oblivious to — Madhavan’s character is the second-bestselling author in India.
 He is, simultaneously, also the personification of most things wrong with the upper-caste, upper-class society today.
 For one, he is so self-absorbed and deluded that he genuinely believes it’s his monologues and practical “jokes” that hold up the mirror to society.
 Well, they don’t.
-But letting its protagonist get away with believing so makes the show complicit in perpetuating the hatred he spouts towards different social groups.
+But letting its protagonist get away with believing so, makes the show complicit in perpetuating the hatred he spouts towards different social groups — by normalizing it.

 “It’s almost as if Decoupled is part of the same problem that it’s trying to address,” Suchin Mehrotra said in his review of the series.